After you read this fact sheet, please call the Hotline (877-447-4487) to talk over your options with a counselor.

 Comments: "AT" is Annual Training; "ADT" is Active Duty (for) Training.
 "SOU" is Statement of Understanding.

-When a Marine with a mandatory participation requirement acquires at least nine unexcused absences from scheduled training within the preceding 12-month period, or is categorized as an unsatisfactory participant for reasons other than excessive absences, the unit commander must pursue one of the following actions:
+When a Marine with a mandatory participation requirement accrues at least 9 unexcused absences from scheduled training within the preceding 12-month period, or is categorized as an unsatisfactory participant for reasons other than excessive absences, the unit commander must pursue one of the following actions:

 a.
 Retain the Marine and authorize EDPs to regain satisfactory participation status.